MultiQC/MultiQC/docs/config.md

 A duplicate sample name will overwrite previous results.
 Warnings showing these events can be seen with verbose logging using the `--verbose`/`-v` flag, or in `multiqc_data/multiqc.log`.

 Problems caused by this will typically be discovered be fewer results than expected.
+If you're ever unsure about where the data from results within MultiQC reports come from, have a look at `multiqc_data/multiqc_sources.txt`, which lists the path to the file used for every section of the report.

+#### Directory names
+One scenario where clashing names can occur is when the same file is processed in different directories.
 For example, if `sample_1.fastq` is processed with four sets of parameters in four different directories, they will all have the same name - `sample_1`.
 Only the last will be shown.
 If the directories are different, this can be avoided with the `--dirs`/`-d` flag.